ncbirdconservation/NCBA/README.md

 __help__ -- documents and code for reference and learning.

+__resources__ -- contains an R script with the core functions/modules, demos, and reports.

+__shinyapp__ -- code that supports the online data explorer (https://ncbirdconservation.shinyapps.io/shinyapp/).

 __single-use_scripts__ -- scripts that complete one-time tasks, such as downloading or processing something.

 __species_summaries__ -- summaries of species data; individual species or species groups.